Watch: UAE's first passenger-carrying drone trial takes place in Abu Dhabi

 Some studies suggest that certain types of music, like classical or ambient, might be beneficial for cognitive tasks requiring concentration and attention

-The first passenger-carrying drone trial in the Middle East has been carried out in Abu Dhabi, during Abu Dhabi Mobility Week.
+The first passenger-carrying drone trial in the Middle East has been carried out in Abu Dhabi, during Abu Dhabi Mobility Week, authorities said.

 The trial involved a small-sized drone, which can carry two passengers for up to 35km.
 The duration of the flight was approximately 20 minutes.